z246wang/NHPI-visualizer/README.md

 # Description

 NHPI Visualizer is a project for visualizing canadian house market.
-It uses Java Swing, the Apache Commons Math Library, WEKA, JFreeChart and a mySQL database. echoData.scv saved 20 year house values from Stats Canada.
+It uses Java Swing, the Apache Commons Math Library, WEKA, JFreeChart and a mySQL database. echoData.scv saved 20 year house values from Statistics Canada.

 ## How To Use: